justussoh/justussoh/README.md

 ---

 ### **About Me 🌠**
 I am a Data Scientist and Software Engineer from Singapore.
 I have a passion for learning and discovering new things ✨.
+You can see a full list of what I am up to on my [personal webpage jszh.me](https://jszh.me).
+I am also looking for opportunities to learn in a internship.
+If you would like to connect, you can find me at [justus.soh@u.nus.edu](mailto:justus.soh@u.nus.edu).

 I love what I do, and am constantly honing my craft.
 You can follow along with me, I try to document my journey the best I can by writing articles on my [dev.to](https://dev.to/justussoh).